-The problem of executing software in an untrusted computing environment has recently gained considerable attention.
-The literature can be divided into either hardware-based or softwarebased solutions.
+The problem of executing software in an un-trusted computing environment has recently gained considerable attention.
+The literature can be divided into either hardware-based or software-based solutions.
 The Trusted Computing Group is defining a set of standards to address the problem of executing software in a trustworthy computing environment from a hardware perspective.
-Sailer et al. [15] build software protections on top of a tamper-proof hardware component, e.g., the Trusted Platform Module [4], which is situated locally on the motherboard.
+Some related works [15, 17] build software protections on top of a tamper-proof hardware component, e.g., the Trusted Platform Module [5], which is situated locally on the motherboard.
 The problem with hardware components is that they cannot be replaced in case of design errors and they may require an expensive .
-The trustworthiness they provide, covers the machine as a whole (including BIOS and OS) and cannot be granted at a finegrained level, e.g., for selected applications.
+The trustworthiness they provide, covers the machine as a whole (including BIOS and OS) and cannot be granted at a fine-grained level, e.g., for selected applications.
 Moreover, the integrity verification method is performed off-line and it reacts after the fact.